particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 | Argon/Boron | 0.9" x 2.0" | 22.86mm x 50.8mm |
 | Muon | 2.2" x 3.35" | 56mm x 85mm |

 You can use the Muon as a development module, or use it as a base for your you own product.
-The 96-pin socket mates with standard 0.1" male header pins, making it easy to build your own expansion card.

 {{imageOverlay src="/assets/images/m-series/muon-dims.png" alt="Dimensions" class="full-width"}}